Quantcast

 • Take firm oranges and stud them with whole cloves.
 That’s it!

-• You can also use a toothpick to make pre-made holes; this is helpful for children because the cloves can hurt their little hands (and ours).
+• You can use a toothpick to create premade holes, which is helpful for children as poking holes with cloves can be painful for their little hands (and ours).

 • Be creative and arrange the cloves in diamonds, circles, or other patterns.
 As the orange dries, it will release a delicate, spicy fragrance.

-• For a stronger aroma, cover the entire orange with cloves, and then roll it in a mixture of spices such as: 1 teaspoon ground cinnamon, 1 teaspoon ground cloves, 1 tablespoon ground nutmeg, 1 tablespoon allspice, 1/4 cup powdered orris root.
-Leave the orange in the mix for a week, turning once a day.
+• For a more robust aroma, cover the entire orange with cloves and then roll it in a mixture of spices.
+Leave the orange in the mix for a week, turning once daily.
+We recommend using spices such as:

 • To hang your pomander, run a long wire through the orange; make a knot at the bottom and a loop at the top for hanging.
-Or, you can tie red ribbon around your pomander for a festive look!
+Or you can tie a red ribbon around your pomander for a festive look!

 How to Make Pomanders Last

-If you want your pomanders to last, store in a paper bag for a few weeks.
-Use lots of cloves which are a natural preserving agent.
-The cloves will draw out the juices and they’ll shrink in size.
+To make your pomanders last, store them in a paper bag for a few weeks.
+Use a lot of cloves, which are a natural preserving agent.
+The cloves will draw out the juices and shrink in size.
 Dusting with cinnamon helps, too, as cinnamon functions as an antifungal.

 Ideas for Using Orange Pomanders

-• Arrange the cloves in special shapes and patterns.
+• Arrange the cloves in unique shapes and patterns.
 For Halloween, make a jack-o’-lantern; for Thanksgiving, try a turkey; for Christmas, a Christmas tree!

 • Create a centerpiece for your next holiday meal.